And our lessons condescend

 - Genma Saotome fits this list too.
 While he seems to have been a lot less abusive then Happosai prior to the series, and he does still try and train Ranma seriously when he bothers, Ranma's concerns and safety take a pretty distant second to saving his own skin.
 A good number of all the problems Ranma has to put up with is trouble Genma stirred up that he makes Ranma deal with.

 - Lucien Draay from the Knights of the Old Republic comics.
-The rest of the First WatchCircle isn't much better off, since the Jedi Tower on Taris and their Padawans were essentially a cover-up for their secret activities in the Jedi Covenant, but at least the other four Masters actually put effort into the training of their Padawans, while Lucien treated Zayne basically as a nuisance and a source of cheap laughs.
+The rest of the First WatchCircle isn't much better off since the Jedi Tower on Taris and their Padawans were essentially a cover-up for their secret activities in the Jedi Covenant, but at least the other four Masters actually put effort into the training of their Padawans, while Lucien treated Zayne basically as a nuisance and a source of cheap laughs.
+It was also implied that he had no interest in training a Padawan at all and used Zayne's Force disability as an excuse to ignore and not seriously train him.
+It's telling that Zayne Carrick becomes a skilled Jedi after he went on the run to clear his name for the crimes Lucien framed him for.

 - Nathaniel in The Bartimaeus Trilogy gets stuck with not one, but two of these: Underwood, who not only fails to shield him from Lovelace's verbal and then physical attacks, but fires the woman who did try to help him, and Whitwell, who lets him know in no uncertain terms after the ransacking of Gladstone's tomb while Nathaniel was in Prague that even if he somehow salvages his career, she's finished with him.
 Small wonder he turned out the way he did.